-- Explain how the proposed activity would involve the target population (rightsholders) but also other populations that may be impacted, with an emphasis on most marginalised and at-risk populations. - Describe how the target population participates and contributes to these interventions, including the possibilities for local and community ownership of the solution.
+- Describe how survivors, community activists, leaders, etc., in particular, are involved and contributing to project design and implementation. - Explain how the proposed activity would involve the target population (rightsholders) but also other populations that may be impacted, with an emphasis on most marginalised and at-risk populations. - Describe how the target population participates and contributes to these interventions, including the possibilities for local and community ownership of the solution.

-D. Self and collective care
+6. Self and collective care